rcqx/weblog/README.md

-# Weblog: Add forms 📝📝
+# Weblog: integration specs for views and fix n+1 problems 🏎️🏁🏁

 >  A multi-user blog application with time-stamped entries built with RoR